-We believe that Mr. Kilts' deep consumer industry background, coupled with broad operational and transactional experience, make him well qualified to serve as a director.
+Joseph Schena is a consumer products industry executive with 40 years of experience in the areas of financial operations and accounting, strategy and business planning, investor relations and mergers & acquisitions.
+We believe Mr. Schena's deep consumer industry background, coupled with broad financial, accounting and transactional experience as described in detail above, make him well qualified to serve as a director.